-Registration is now open for Tendaji CDC’s A.R.T.
-IMPACT Virtual Summer Camp!
+Registration is now closed for Tendaji CDC’s A.R.T.
+IMPACT Virtual Summer Camp.

 Virtual Summer Camp consists of online lessons and activities that cover a wide range of topics, including the Arts, Reading and Technology.
 Everything is designed to advance your student’s imagination and creative thinking, so they retain the educational gains they’ve made through the school year.
 Just join us on our YouTube channel each day for new and exciting projects.

 We would like to thank the following sponsors for supporting A.R.T.
 IMPACT this year:

 Your one-time registration fee provides weekly supplies for online projects, two meals a day per child (available for pick up Monday-Friday, from 10 a.m. – Noon), and a virtual reader so your child can access the content.

 June 1 – July 10

 A one-time payment of $75 (If you have more than one student, each additional student registration will cost $50.)